 Drivers of mangrove loss vary between countries.
-In Southeast Asia coastal aquaculture has caused widespread mangrove loss over the last 20 years, while in East Africa and the
+In Southeast Asia coastal aquaculture has caused widespread mangrove loss over the last 20 years6, while in East Africa and the West Indian Ocean (WIO) region, timber and charcoal production are the main drivers of mangrove deforestation7, with agriculture also a threat in certain areas.

-&lt;sup>5 Ronnback, P. 1999.
+5 Ronnback, P. 1999.
 The ecological basis for economic value of seafood production supported by mangrove ecosystems.
 Ecological Economics 29:235-252.

-&lt;sup>6 Richards, D. R. and Friess, D. A. Rates and drivers of mangrove deforestation in Southeast Asia, 2000-2012.
+6 Richards, D. R. and Friess, D. A. Rates and drivers of mangrove deforestation in Southeast Asia, 2000-2012.
 PNAS, v113, no.2, 344-349 (2016)